Skip to content

 TECHNOLOGY

-The Science Behind ZenBrain
+The science behind ZenBrain

-Memory is not storage — it is a living process of forgetting, consolidation, and rediscovery.
-We translated this process into software.
+โ€œMemory is not storage โ€” it is a living process of forgetting, consolidation, and rediscovery.
+We translated this process into software.โ€

-Alexander Bering
+โ€” Alexander Bering

 Sleep Consolidation Engine

-First production AI with idle-time memory consolidation — inspired by hippocampal replay (Stickgold & Walker 2013).
+Idle-time memory consolidation in production โ€” inspired by hippocampal replay (Stickgold & Walker 2013).
 Weak connections are pruned, stable ones strengthened.

 7-Layer Memory Coordinator

-First unified orchestrator for 7 memory layers in production — from working memory to long-term storage.
+Unified orchestrator for 7 memory layers in production โ€” from working memory to cross-context memory.
 Based on Global Workspace Theory (Baars 1988).

-Mem0 has 2 layers, Letta 3, Zep 2.
-ZenBrain has 7 — the deepest memory architecture in open source.
+Mem0 ships 2 layers, Letta 3, Zep 2.
+ZenBrain ships 7 โ€” among the deepest memory architectures in open source today.

 A-RAG (Autonomous Retrieval Agent)